Hyper-Unearthing/Noterie/README.md

 ```bash
 noterie
 ```
-Opens your `$EDITOR` (or nano by default) to write a note.
+Opens your `$EDITOR` (or vim by default) to write a note.
 When you save and close, the note is appended to the top of your notes file.

 ### Quick note
 ```bash